tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/视频处理/视频 AI/视频内容识别_intl_en.md

 Video content recognition integrates a number of recognition features that require fine-grained control through parameters as described below:

-* Recognition types to enable: which content recognition features to enable
+* Recognition types to enable: Which content recognition features to enable
-* Library to use: whether to use the public library or a custom library for face recognition
+* Library to use: Whether to use the public library or a custom library for face recognition
-* Filter score: the confidence score threshold to return face recognition results
+* Filter score: The confidence score threshold to return face recognition results
-* Filter tag: tags to filter the returned results by
+* Filter tag: Tags to filter the returned results by

 VOD provides [preset video content recognition templates](https://intl.cloud.tencent.com/document/product/266/33932) for common parameter combinations.
 You can also use a [server API](https://intl.cloud.tencent.com/document/product/266/37568) to create and manage custom templates.